StopSIM: Mental Illness Is Not A Crime

-Our concerns about SIM:
+Our Concerns About SIM:

 - We believe that SIM breaches the Human Rights Act 1998.
 SIM’s policy on withholding potentially life-saving care from patients breaches Article 2, relating to the Right to Life.
-Our statement on this is available to read here.

 - We believe that SIM breaches the Equality Act 2010.
 SIM discriminates against people on the grounds of disability, gender, race, gender reassignment and sexuality.
-Our statement on this is available to read here.

 - We believe that SIM breaches UK GDPR regulations.
 SIM allows ‘sensitive data’ (information like medical records, ethnicity, religion, sexuality, gender reassignment and financial information) to be shared between services without the subject’s consent (the subject is the person who the information is about).
-Our statement on this is available to read here.

 - We believe that service users under the SIM model are suffering institutional abuse.
 Institutional abuse is where individuals are treated badly, cruelly, or roughly, because of the way an organisation is set up.
 This can include neglect (when a person isn’t listened to or helped) and preventing someone from doing what they want to do, as well as lack of respect for a persons’ privacy and dignity.
 We believe the way SIM operates could be classed as institutional abuse.
 Our statement on this will be published shortly.

 - We believe that SIM will disproportionately impact people from minoritised and racialised communities.
 It is likely to act as an additional barrier to asking for help, especially because police are involved in mental health care, given the fear of police brutality and discrimination.
-Our statement on this is available to read here.

 - There is no reliable evidence that SIM helps people.
 SIM’s outcome measures (how they measure success) focus on “service demand”, meaning how often people use services.
 There are no outcome measures used to assess the patients’ wellbeing or experience.
-Our statement on this is available to read here.

 - Usually when a new treatment is introduced into the NHS there is a careful process of checking that it is safe and effective before it is rolled out to patients.
 This includes trialling it with a small number of people and assessing how well it meets their needs as well as catching any unintended consequences or side effects.
 SIM bypassed this process by being sold as an ‘innovation’ or ‘quality improvement’ measure and so research into the safety and effects of SIM has not been done.
-Our statement on this is available to read here.

 - SIM states that most of the people under the SIM model have a diagnosis of borderline personality disorder and a history of sexual abuse or violence.
 People with a diagnosis of BPD/EUPD are already highly stigmatised and discriminated against, even within mental health services.
 We believe that adding police into their care teams will only increase the substantial stigma they face and risks causing further trauma to people who are already struggling with post-traumatic symptoms.

 - The SIM model has had no meaningful patient, carer and public involvement in its development or delivery.
 This means the people who truly know what it’s like to struggle with mental health difficulties or self-harm have not been involved in creating SIM (which is usually required in the NHS), and so it may fail to meet their needs.
-Our statement on this is available to read here.

 - SIM criminalises people for experiencing mental distress, and does nothing to address their unmet need for support.